Adaptive reuse: Structural system

 Analyzing the structural strength requires expertise and is one of the most crucial in terms of occupant safety.
 On-site inspection along with a study of existing floor plans can help engineers determine the structural stability.
 In some case, when the building drawings may not be available, engineers may have to scrape off the plaster to reveal the underlying structure.
 Wooden members of the structural system should be especially checked for rot or termite infestation.
 Iron or steel must be checked for corrosion and loose bearings or bolting.
 Additional future dead and live loads must be kept in mind while designing with the structural strength of the existing building.

 Floor system

 The floor system in old buildings is usually strong enough to satisfy present codes.
 If not, additional supporting members may be necessary.
 The floor and ceiling height should be able to accommodate additional stairways, vertical plumbing, electrical and HVAC.
 In some cases, an elevator may have to be installed.

 Exterior walls

 The building envelope should be examined thoroughly for cracks, watertightness (infiltration or leaks) and mortar joints.
 It is important to examine these exterior walls for future fenestration and air conditioning ducts.

-Mechanical and electrical equipment

-Buildings undergoing adaptive reuse often lack modern and energy efficient MEP systems and appliances.

-Heating: Determining the capacity of the heating plant for the new building use and occupancy.
-Existing heating systems involving boilers and burners and metal piping could be salvaged for recycling.

-Ventilation: Office and commercial buildings require ventilation.
-Toilets and kitchens also need ventilation.
-The floor height must be able to accommodate fan equipment.
-If the existing building consists some duct work, it should be tested for obstructions, deterioration and air leakage.

-Air conditioning: Air conditioning ducting and equipment can be expensive and demand a lot of ceiling space.
-These economical implications must be considered for the new use of the building before deciding the installation of an air conditioning system.

-Plumbing: Old buildings used galvanized iron pipes for plumbing which may be subject to serious deterioration over the years.
-Proper connection to municipal sewers must be evaluated and fixed if broken.

-Electrical: While the electrical wiring may still be intact, the panel boards, junction boxes and electrical feeders may not be as per the present day fire codes.
-Additionally, the switch boards may be outdated and have to be replaced.
-The architect and engineers must also determine of additional transformer vaults and feeder lines are necessary.